wp-plugins/wordpress-tooltips/readme.txt

 3. Easy To Add New Tooltips In Back End
 4. Global Setting In Back End
 5. Tooltips Edit/Delete/Update Panel In Back End
+6. Shortcode [tooltipslist] Suport Glossary.

 == Changelog ==
+= Version 3.4.5 =
+Since version 3.4.5 we developed our original jQuery plugin which allow use shortcode [tooltipslist] to support a glossary.

 = Version 3.4.3 =
 Added the shorcode [tooltipslist] to show all tooltips in a list, any suggestion or feature request is welcome. :)